Case study: Business Strategy + DX Implementation / Kitamura Industrial Painting Co., Ltd.

 Based on that strategy, we then discussed the available tactical options.

-At this time, everyone came to understand that DX is just one of many tactics to an end, not the goal itself.
+At this stage, everyone understood that DX is just one of many tactics to achieve our goals, not the goal itself.

-For example, the idea of "Let's start by digitizing paper documents and moving them to the cloud" was no longer just a default action.
-Everyone came to grasp what that step truly meant within the bigger picture.
+For example, the initiative to "digitize paper documents and move them to the cloud" was no longer seen as a default action.
+Everyone came to understand what that step truly meant within the broader strategic.

 Q: What do you mean by tactics?

-Our example was the idea of participating in a trade show to introduce our company's strengths and vision to more prospective and potential customers.
+Our example was participating in a trade show to showcase our company's strengths and vision to prospective customers.

-At first, we were unsure "We're just a contract-based painting company... what on earth would we exhibit?"
-But that turned out not to be an issue at all.
-To show how serious we were about our vision for the future, we all pitched in despite our busy schedules to create an exhibit together.
+At first, we were unsure: "We're just a contract-based painting company... what could we possibly exhibit?"
+But that turned out to be no problem at all.
+To demonstrate our commitment to our vision for the future, everyone pitched in despite busy schedules to create the exhibit together.

-Before we knew it, we were not only spreading our vision internally, but also naturally engaging in team building.
+Before long, this effort not only helped spread our vision internally but also naturally fostered team building.

-At the trade show, employees got to experience "sales" firsthand at our booth something that, up until then, had only been done by the company president.
-Watching our team speak proudly and enthusiastically about the company made me confident that we were truly on the path to solving one of our key mid- to long-term challenges.
+At the trade show, employees experience "sales" firsthand at our booth, something that had previously only been done by the company president.
+Seeing our team speak proudly and enthusiastically about the company gave me confidence that we were truly on the path to addressing one of our key mid- to long-term challenges.

-For us and especially for our leadership team, this went far beyond incremental improvement.
-It felt innovative, even revolutionary.
-In fact when I gave a presentation at the exhibition to share our story, I was so moved that I found myself in tears.
-I never imagined the day would come when I could be able to talk about our transformation like that.
+For us, and especially for our leadership team, this went far beyond incremental improvement.
+It felt innovative, almost revolutionary.
+In fact, when I gave a presentation at the exhibition to share our story, I was so moved that I found myself in tears.
+I never imagined the day would come when I could speak about our transformation in that way.

 Q: What are your future plans and expectations for THT?